CURENT/andes/README.md

 # Configure ANDES

-ANDES uses a configuration file to set runtime configs for the system routines, and models.
+ANDES uses a config file to set runtime configs for system, routines and models.
+The config file is loaded at the time when ANDES is invoked or imported.

+At the command-line prompt,

 - ``andes misc --save`` saves all configs to a file.
 By default, it goes to ``~/.andes/andes.conf``.
 - ``andes misc --edit`` is a shortcut for editing the config file.
 It takes an optional editor name.

-About the default editor:
+Without an editor name, the following default editor is used:
 - On Microsoft Windows, it will open up a notepad.
 - On Linux, it will use the ``$EDITOR`` environment variable or use ``gedit`` by default.
 - On macOS, the default is vim.